-Editorial efforts to underscore Moses' limited role are still visible.
-One example: on the day that the tribes suffered a costly defeat at a place called Hormah, Moses is described as staying in the camp; and lest anyone ascribe this defeat to Moses' absence from the battle, the text makes a point of declaring that the army had been defeated because God had not gone out with the host (Deut.
+example: on the day that the tribes suffered a costly defeat at a place called Hormah, Moses is described as staying in the camp; and lest anyone ascribe this defeat to Moses' absence from the battle, the text makes a point of declaring that the army had been defeated because God had not gone out with the host (Deut.
 1:44).
-Another: in summing up his career and the national experience to date, Moses reminds the people that their survival is not his doing, saying that God had "carried the tribes as a father carries his son, all the way that you traveled until you come to this place" (Deut.
-1:31).
-Eulogies, then as now, are expected to enlarge a man's accomplishment; Moses' eulogy pointedly limits his role to God's most obedient servant, the prophet agent "whom the Lord singled out, face to face, for the various signs and portents the Lord sent him to display in the land of Egypt, against Pharaoh and all his courtiers and his whole country, and for all the great might and awesome power that God displayed before all Israel" (Deut.
+Another: in summing up his career and the national experience to date, Moses reminds the people that their survival is not his doing, saying that God had "carried the tribes as a father carries his son, all the way that you traveled until you come man's accomplishment; Moses' eulogy pointedly limits his role to God's most obedient servant, the prophet agent "whom the Lord singled out, face to face, for the various signs and portents the Lord sent him to display in the land of Egypt, against Pharoah and all his courtiers and his whole country, and for all the great might and awesome power that God displayed before all Israel (Deut.
 34:10-11).